Pearls are personal and each is perfectly unique. The most important question we answer every day, is how do I select the perfect pearls?

 Akoya pearl oysters are seeded with a perfect round bead and put back into the water ideally for a period of 1.5-2 years.
 But too many farmers harvest after only a few months.
 The pearls might look similar in the beginning, but due to the thin nacre, they won’t last more than a few years.
 Yet these types of pearls are often sold as AAA.

 The finest Akoya pearls are called “hanadama” by the trade.
 Wait!
 Does this mean you can comparison price shop hanadama grade pearls?
 Not so much, unfortunately.
 It is still subjective and even when graded by a laboratory, there is a wide range of quality.
-A fine hanadama strand can cost two to three times that of a low to mid-range hanadama, even though the certificates might be nearly identical.
+A fine hanadama strand can cost three times that of a low to mid-range hanadama, even though the certificates might be identical.
 It comes down to reputation once again.

 I should mention this side note about Akoya pearls.
 Nearly all Akoya are perfectly round and white, but exotic natural-color blues, silver-blues, golds and irregular baroque shapes exist.
 These are considered rare and you will have a hard time finding them in a jewelry store.